fyookball/ChainBet/MULTIPLAYER.md

 ## Phase 3: Player List Announcement

 Alice will publish a list of all players.
 If there is no list, then things may become confusing based on timing where not everyone is clear on the number of players and who they are.
-Allowing Alice to pick the list is a starting point but future versions should seek to improve on this to protect against collusion.
+Allowing Alice to pick the list is not a problem since collusion is unprofitable.

 To save space, Alice will only publish the 8 least significant bytes of each participant_opreturn_tx_id, ignoring the edge case where 2 might have a collision.
 The list of these truncated ids will be sorted with the lowest value coming first, and then concatenated to form a byte string that has a length of between 8 and 88 bytes, depending on how many players are in the list.